segmentio/segment-docs/src/segment-app/workspace-home.md

 ![](/docs/segment-app/images/workspace-home.png)

+#### Workspace Home time period

 The Workspace Home page displays when the data it represents was last updated.
 You can click the **last updated** line to refresh the display.

-You can also choose between a 24-hour and 7-day view of the data from the drop-down menu at the right.
+You can also use the drop-down menu at the right to choose between a 24-hour and 7-day rolling view of the data.
 The page automatically updates the graphs and statistics when you change your selection.

 ## Sources - Violations